savicd710/Spoti-Find/README.md

 We constructed a song recommendation system to help induividuals add songs to favorite playlists.
 Using spotify API and user-friendly Spotipy, machine learning models were created to be the back bone to the recommendation system; a continuously learning model which gets better time.

 ## Project Outline
-1. Set up developer account to **access Spotify API credentials**; making API calls to retrieve necessary data
+1. Set up developer account to **access Spotify API credentials**; making API calls to retrieve necessary data.

    [Spotipy](https://spotipy.readthedocs.io/en/2.22.0/)

    [Spotify for Developers](https://developer.spotify.com/)

-2. Take into consideration the **data most useful** for our purposes
+2. Take into consideration the **data most useful** for our purposes.
-3. Make the data API calls to **retrieve your data**
+3. Make the data API calls to **retrieve your data**.
 ```python
 def extract_user_playlist(url):
     # Split the url and use Spotipy to retrieve the track information for each song in the playlist